Snap shares fall below $17 IPO price for first time

 Twitter Inc , in its latest step to curb abusive behavior on its platform, rolled out new features on Monday to help users disable notifications from accounts that they want to avoid.

-Snap Inc (SNAP.N) shares fell below their initial public offering price of $17 per share on Monday for the first time, highlighting a lack of confidence in the social media company, which faces fierce competition.
+Snap Inc (SNAP.N) shares slipped below their initial public offering price of $17 for the first time on Monday, signaling waning investor confidence in the social media company's growth potential as it faces fierce competition.

-The stock fell as low as $16.95 before closing at $16.99 on New York stock Exchange.
-Snap was the hottest U.S. technology listing in years when it went public in March.
+The stock fell as low as $16.95 in late afternoon trading before closing at $16.99 on the New York Stock Exchange, down 1.1 percent.
+The Snapchat owner's March market debut was the hottest U.S. technology listing in years.

+Earlier on Monday, Credit Suisse analysts cut their price target for Snap to $25 from $30, although they kept their "outperform" rating.
+The analysts said they expect Snap to be volatile in the near term as more than 700 million shares potentially come out of their lock-up period later this month.

-Snapchat is popular among people under 30 who enjoy applying bunny faces and vomiting rainbows onto their pictures.
-But many on Wall Street are critical of its high valuation and slowing user growth.
-Snap has warned it may never become profitable.
+The Snapchat messaging app is popular among people under 30 who enjoy applying bunny faces and vomiting rainbows onto their pictures.
+But many on Wall Street have been critical of Snap's high valuation and slowing user growth, and the company has warned it may never become profitable.

+Rival Facebook Inc's (FB.O) Instagram in May introduced face-tracking filters, adding to its existing Snapchat-like camera and messaging features.

+The IPO breach came in Snap's 90th trading day on the public market.
+The stock had previously dipped to $17 in mid-June.

+Aside from Facebook, IPOs "have not done well if you hold them for a year or two," said Trip Miller, managing partner at Gullane Capital Partners in Memphis, Tennessee.

+"It could be why more and more of these companies remain private and out of the public eye.
+It is easier to build a company outside of the view of the public."

-(Reporting By Sinead Carew; Editing by Steve Orlofsky)
+(Reporting By Sinead Carew, Lewis Krauskopf and Rodrigo Campos; Editing by Steve Orlofsky and Meredith Mazzilli)

 Twitter Inc , in its latest step to curb abusive behavior on its platform, rolled out new features on Monday to help users disable notifications from accounts that they want to avoid.